swapnilphalke97/Perforce-VS-Code-Helper/README.md

    ```
 5. Install the generated `.vsix` file in VS Code (Extensions Sidebar > `...` > Install from VSIX...).

-## Project Structure Explained

-Curious how this works under the hood?
-Check out the included [EXPLANATION.md](EXPLANATION.md) for a detailed, beginner-friendly breakdown of every file and concept used in this project!

 ## Architecture